kb-dk/doms-installer/README.md

 done to ensure production quality of this image.

-Links work both inside vagrant box and outside.
+Links work both inside vagrant box and outside if the correct network interface was chosed for bridging during "vagrant up" (depending on host configuration vagrant may have asked).

 Access Fedora (fedoraAdmin/fedoraAdminPass):